Georgetown Public Records Directory

 Elections & Voter Records

-Georgetown, Tennessee voters are served by the Meigs County Election Commission, located at 17111 State Route 58 North, Decatur, TN 37322.
-The Election Commission can be reached at (423) 334-5749 and is responsible for administering all federal, state, and county elections for Meigs County residents, including voter registration, early voting, polling place management, absentee ballot processing, and election result certification.
-The office maintains voter rolls and provides information about upcoming elections, candidate filings, and local ballot measures.
+Georgetown voters are served by the Meigs County Election Commission, located at 17111 State Route 58 North, Decatur, TN 37322.
+The office can be reached at (423) 334-5749 and handles all federal, state, and county elections for residents, including voter registration, early voting, polling place management, absentee ballot processing, and election result certification.
+Staff members maintain voter rolls and provide information about upcoming elections, candidate filings, and local ballot measures.

 Frequently Asked Questions